jasonknoll/BoS-RE/README.md

 Disassembly of the original ROM file was completed using [Emulicious](https://emulicious.net/) and the ROM in this repo is built using the [RGBDS](https://github.com/gbdev/rgbds) toolchain.
 Emulicious is a powerful emulator with a great debugger that I'll be using to dig through this game.

-Assuming you have RGBDS properly setup and in your environment variables, you can build the rom yourself with the appropriate `build` script for your operating system.
+Assuming you have RGBDS properly setup and in your environment, you can build the rom yourself with the appropriate `build` script for your operating system.
 The `BoS.gb` file will pop up in the `rom` folder. *These will not work if RGBDS and its toolchain are not in your environment variables*.

 ## TODOs